Electrostasy/dots/README.md

 The `age` private key is used for decrypting secrets encrypted with the public key on NixOS system activation.
 If the key is unavailable, you will not be able to login and certain services will not function correctly.
-See [sops-nix] for details.

-As mentioned above, the `age` private key is located in `/var/lib/sops-nix/keys.txt`, and has to be generated before secrets can be decrypted or rotated.
+The `age` private key has to be generated and placed in `/var/lib/sops-nix/keys.txt` before secrets can be decrypted or rotated.
 The `age` private key can be generated using the following command:

 ```sh